iroy2000/immutablejs-for-beginners/README.md

 const set2 = Set(['hello', 'world', 'what', 'up]);

-set2.subtract['hello']  // it will remove the value from the list
+set2.subtract['hello']  // it will remove the value from the set

 // consider the following case, which the set contains objects const greet1 = { 'hello': 'world' };